ioccc-src/winner/faq.md

 Please see the [bugs.md](/bugs.md) file for details about known problems with IOCCC winners.
 In some cases you may be dealing with a problematic entry.
 In a few fun cases, the IOCCC does not compile by design!

 If you have a fix that makes a minimal impact to the entry, then please consider submitting that change in the form of a pull request.
-Please see the FAQ 5.1 <a href="#pullrequst">"How do I report a bug in an IOCCC winner"</a> for details.
+Please see FAQ 5.2 <a href="#fix_a_winner">"How may I submit a fix to an IOCCC winner"</a> for details.

-In some cases alterinive code has been added that does compile on some or most systems.
-Check the writeup for the entry for "alt" code and possible ways to compile and run that code.
+In some cases alternative code has been added that does compile on some or most systems.
+Check the write up for the entry for "alt" code and possible ways to compile and run that code.
 In some cases we replaced the original code (but not the `.orig.c` file!) with code that works for modern systems but one can view the original code in the `.orig.c` files (sometimes the original code is also in the directory as a `winner.alt.c` or `prog.alt.c`).